-Our school is currently combining new Australian Curriculum and the Victorian Essential Learning Standards (VELS), using them as guides to plan our curriculum and report on student achievements.
-The results of NAPLAN (national student achievement tests) confirm that our school provides highly successful programs and effective classroom teaching matched to students’ learning needs.
+Our school follows the Victorian Curriculum as a guide to plan our curriculum and report on student achievements.
+The results of NAPLAN (National Student Achievement tests) confirm that our school provides highly successful programs and effective classroom teaching matched to students’ learning needs.

 How we teach at Ashburton

 Ashburton Primary School matches the curriculum with individual and group learning needs, abilities and styles.
 A variety of pacing options allow students to progress at their own rates.
 Teachers continually assess the level and rate of each student’s learning.
 The best learning environment is when teachers understand and encourage the strengths and abilities of students.
 Our educational program allows teachers to focus on individual requirements and provide a range of strategies to enable creative and critical thinking.
 We believe that our students’ learning must go beyond the acquisition of knowledge; we aim to equip them with the skills, qualities and understandings that will enable life long learning.